aarong/feedme-transport-ws/README.md

 The server transport lets you serve a Feedme API over WebSockets in Node.js.

+The server transport is built on top of the
-Depends on the [ws](https://github.com/websockets/ws) module and supports everything that it does, including HTTPS, stand-alone WebSocket servers, external HTTP servers.
-Uses ws version 6.2.x to retain Node 6 support.
+[ws module](https://github.com/websockets/ws) and supports everything that it does, including HTTPS and compression.
+The transport depends on ws version 6.2.x in order to retain Node 6 support.

+### Installation

-To install the Feedme Server Core library and the WebSocket transport:
+To install the NPM package:

 `npm install feedme-server-core feedme-transport-ws`